Andrew-code2020/ms3onlinecookbook/README.md

 I also used following website to help me correct any formatting anomalies in my code
 - https://codebeautify.org/

-I also used Shift+alt+F on my laptop to beautify each page of code
+I also used Shift+alt+F on my laptop to beautify each page of code in gitpod

 #### Bugs